Expert Recap: Travelling with CIRS

 *Note: this blog was written by me, Mark Volmer.
 All spelling mistakes, misquotes, errors, and omissions are my own doing.
 It is not AI generated.*

-Lena had been looking forward to this retreat for months.
-Three nights in Costa Rica, reconnecting with friends, practicing yoga every day, enjoying some sun.
-After a long winter spent focusing on her CIRS recovery, she deserved this.
+Lena had been looking forward to a yoga retreat for months.
+Three nights in Costa Rica, reconnecting with friends, practicing yoga every day, and enjoying some much needed sun.
+She had spent the past 6 months remediating her home just outside of Toronto and she was overjoyed with the significant improvements in her CIRS symptoms.

-However, halfway through her second night at the hotel, she woke up gasping.
-Chest heavy.
-Brain fog rolling in thick.
+However, halfway through her second night at the hotel, she woke up gasping for air.
+Her chest felt heavy.
 Her throat burned like she’d been breathing smoke.
+These were the same symptoms she dealt with everyday before we started remediating her home.
 She knew she wasn’t being paranoid, this was definitely CIRS.
 She cut the trip short and flew home feeling even worse than when she left.

 If you have CIRS, this story probably doesn’t surprise you.
 Maybe you’ve lived a version of it yourself.